 After a breakup, both parents are legally and morally obligated to support the children they share.
 A major aspect of this responsibility is the duty to help meet their financial needs.
-At Hunter Rhodes, LLC, in Augusta, our lawyers provide knowledgeable counsel on Georgia child support issues for both paying and recipient parents.
+At Joseph T. Rhodes Law Firm, in Augusta, our lawyers provide knowledgeable counsel on Georgia child support issues for both paying and recipient parents.
 We’ll outline the relevant law so that you have a clear understanding of what the eventual rate should be.
 We can aggressively seek a fair result if there is a question about hidden income or a supporting parent who is not working in order to reduce their required payment.
 Our experienced lawyers also represent parents in modification and enforcement actions that arise after the initial order is granted.

 Since 1988, we’ve delivered effective family law representation to clients in Richmond, Columbia and Burke counties.
 If you’re going through a divorce or the end of a non-marriage relationship with your co-parent, we’ll advise on every aspect of the child support process, including: